scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   4 Jan 2002
-    -   if a dfont (or other mac resource file) contains multiple truetype fonts, fontforge will let you pick one (before it would read in the first and ignore the others)
+    -   if a dfont (or other mac resource file) contains multiple truetype fonts, websharpstudios will let you pick one (before it would read in the first and ignore the others)
     -   The tools palette now shows the mouse bindings.
     -   Next/Prev control points are drawn in different colors now, and